Emma Thomson,UKCP Accredited Psychotherapist and Counsellor

 My practice is called Grow Your Potential, because I believe it’s never too late to change your life for the better.
 We all have an amazing ability to learn, grow and become who we were meant to be.
 We just need to plant the seed to see what we are truly capable of.

 Whatever you are dealing with, I strive to offer a calm and supportive space that allows you to explore your thoughts and feelings safely.
-I help people dealing with all kinds of issues, learn to befriend their inner world, feel their feelings, and come to a new understanding of who they are.
+I help people dealing with all kinds of issues to feel their feelings, and come to a new understanding of who they are.

 Issues I work with include: